Mehdilotfi7/Mica/docs/src/examples.md

 ## Example 3: Wind Turbine Performance using DE

-This example demonstrates how **Mocha** can be used to detect abrupt behavioral shifts in wind turbine operation, using SCADA data and a physics-informed thermal model.
+This example demonstrates how **Mica** can be used to detect abrupt behavioral shifts in wind turbine operation, using SCADA data and a physics-informed thermal model.

 ### Dataset